crybot/linformer/typst/main.typ

 this value.
 One workaround is to set the maximum sequence length $n$ to a large number and handle shorter inputs by slicing the projection matrices along their columns before multiplying them with the inputs $K$ and $V$.

-This work aims at replicating the results of @vaswani2017 and @linformer2020 and comparing the two architecture on the WMT14 EN-DE machine translation task.

 == Masking <masking>
 In a standard Transformer architecture, sequences are usually batched together in order to exploit the model’s parallelism.
 This requires padding to be applied to the batch, but pad tokens should not contribute to the attention’s output.
-This can be achieved by masking the attention matrix, setting zeroing out its elements in correspondence with input pad tokens.
+This can be achieved by masking the attention matrix, zeroing out its elements in correspondence with input pad tokens.
 This if often done by setting each corresponding element to $- oo$ prior to applying the row-wise softmax.

 In Linformer this method cannot be applied, as the attention matrix is linearly projected to a lower-dimensional space.
 Instead, we apply masking by zeroing out elements in $Q , K , V$ corresponding to pad tokens.
 This ensures that the pad